Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Here are ten tips to help you find your way.

-1. Start with a Research Goal
+1. Set a Clear Genealogy Research Goal

 Most genealogy beginners’ guides suggest that to delve into your family history, you should start with an idea of what you want to research before diving directly into a database.
-Phillp Sutton, a librarian at the New York Public Library explained to Mental Floss that choosing your research goal can guide you on your path.
+Philip Sutton, a librarian at the New York Public Library explained to Mental Floss that choosing your research goal can guide you on your path.
 “Do you want to explore family lore or some story in the family history?
 Do you want to find out where your family comes from?
 Do you want to write a family history?
 Do you just want to research the great-grandmother who was an interesting person?”

 Whether you start a family tree on a popular genealogy website like Ancestry.com or you find free templates on the National Genealogy Society website, once you begin, you’ll need to document what you find or know.
-Start with yourself and move backwards to document your ancestors.
+Start with yourself and move backward to document your ancestors.
 Talk with living relatives to fill in the blanks of what you don’t know.

-3. Check Out Local and National Libraries
+3. Explore Local and National Library Genealogy Resources

 Local libraries often have subscriptions to genealogy sites like Ancestry.
 They also often have classes and resources for genealogy research.
 For example, the New York Public Library offers many classes online on everything from military research to maps to naturalization records.
-The state library of North Carolina and the Boston Public Library are just some of many other libraries with helpful information online on how to get started.
+The State Library of North Carolina and the Boston Public Library are just some of many other libraries with helpful information online on how to get started.
 Libraries also have in-person resources like microfiche and newspaper archives and helpful librarians to guide you.

-4. Government Resources and Sites
+4. Use Government Sites for Genealogy Records

 One of the essential documents genealogists use is the census, which has been taken every 10 years since 1790.
 The most recent census available is from 1950 since there is a 72-year restriction on publishing them.
-The National Archives also provides information and resources on military service records, immigration records and naturalization records.
+The National Archives also provides information and resources on military service records, immigration records, and naturalization records.
 These records also will be accessible through other commercial genealogy sites, like Ancestry, but by visiting them directly, you may be able to find information without a subscription.

-5. Take a DNA Test
+5. Take a DNA Test to Discover Relatives

 Taking a DNA test may yield some surprising results but will in a matter of weeks connect you with relatives both those known to you and some perhaps unknown.
-There are several companies offering them including Ancestry, 23andMe and others.
+There are several companies offering them including Ancestry, 23andMe, and others.
 Some websites also allow you to upload the results you get elsewhere onto their sites to dig more deeply into your genealogy.
 MyHeritage allows you to do so for free.

-6. Join an Online Forum
+6. Join Online Genealogy Communities and Forums

 If you are looking for genealogical information about a particular ethnicity or geographic region, you may find others who you can swap information with online.
 For example, Facebook has many private and public groups that offer help and tips.
 Just enter the keyword "genealogy" under Facebook Groups.
 There you’ll find hundreds of groups representing many geographical and ethnic groups plus general genealogy advice and community.
-There are also many groups for specific ethnic, racial or geographical backgrounds like the Jewish Genealogy Society and the African American Historical and Genealogical Society which have rich websites with many resources.
+There are also many groups for specific ethnic, racial, or geographical backgrounds like the Jewish Genealogy Society and the African American Historical and Genealogical Society which have rich websites with many resources.

 Graveyards offer information whether you go in person or visit a website like FindaGrave.
 The headstones may provide more clues about other people and important dates like birth and deaths.

-8. Take a Road Trip
+8. Plan a Road Trip for Genealogy Research

 Since not everything is online, at some point you may need to visit city and town halls, historical societies, churches or graveyards to find information on your ancestors.
 The Family Search Library in Salt Lake City houses the largest collection of genealogical materials in the world and many genealogists will plan a trip to visit their vast collection of documents.